LukaLmelias/yolo/ip3.explanation.md

 Getting these VMs to communicate was quite a hustle, although the app runs and is accessible from the localhosts port 3000, it appears that the backend VM is not writing data on the mongodb.
-Both Mongodb and the backend vm connect but for some reason data is not exchanged.
+Both Mongodb and the backend vm connect but for some reason data is not exchanged (when you try to add a product, the page just goes blank and refreshing leads to homepage without any product added).
 I am suspecting either an issue with how i am configuring the docker volumes or the networks.
+For now i will stop chasing this bug, an easy fix is to use a single vm running the 3 containers but then I will miss the point of ansible.
+So for the sake of playing around with ansible, this state remains.
 Below is a rationale of my approach in setting the vms, details can be foun at /Vagrant File

 - `Base OS`: Using geerlingguy/ubuntu2004 ensures a consistent environment across all VMs.